kindalime/RDB/README.md

 If this section is here, there is currently a free remote database hooked up to the project.
 This is just to promote faster setup, if you have a local postgres server setup, please comment out the remote one in the `settings.py` database section.

-`secrets.json` is currently exposed just for faster development, once the project is preparing for production the `.gitignore` will be updated to exclude it.
+`secrets.json` is currently hidden, please reach out to recieve the file.

 ## macOS Setup